 UPPAbaby made no changes to the MESA in 2019 but will add one new color, Bryce White Marl, in May.

 The Nuna PIPA is one of few infant car seats rated "best" in crash protection by Consumer Reports.
 Along with side impact protection, the PIPA offers a steel load leg that extends from the base to the floor of your car—adding stability and absorbing crash forces through its crumple zone.

 Among the features that make the PIPA a best-seller: an innovative "Dream Drape" cover that protects baby from the elements, as well as compatibility with strollers from Nuna, UPPAbaby and several other brands.

 The Nuna PIPA Lite and Lite LX also command a higher price point because of their materials.
-In addition to being chemical-free, the PIPA Lite and Lite LX are made with a proprietary type of foam that's lighter and more flexible than that of most car seats.
-The LX version costs $50 more because of its merino wool fabric and "Dream Drape" cover, an upgrade over the PIPA Lite's micro-knit fabric.
+The PIPA Lite and Lite LX are made with a proprietary type of foam that's lighter and more flexible than that of most car seats.
+The LX version costs $50 more than the Lite because of its magnetic "Dream Drape" cover and merino wool fabric.

 The Nuna PIPA Lite and Lite LX are the lightest car seats on the market, weighing 2-4 pounds less than most others.

 The weight of a car seat is sometimes advertised without pieces like the canopy or infant insert.
 The measurements below reflect the true weight of each car seat with all included pieces.

 All infant car seats are similar in their height and weight limits and can be used for about a year, depending mostly on the height of the baby.

 Consumer Reports performs independent testing on car seats for its "basic, better, best" rankings for crash protection.